laranjeirapedro/portfolio_project--to-do-list/README.md

 Type Safety: Fully typed using TypeScript.

-.NET Backend Integration: All data operations are performed via a REST API built with .NET and hosted on Railway.
+.NET Backend Integration: All data operations are performed via a REST API built with .NET and hosted on Render(Dockerfile).

 ## 🧩 Components